Palliative Care vs. Hospice Care: What’s the Difference?

 There are providers who specialize in palliative care, but any health care provider can offer this service.
 Palliative care can be administered in a hospital or cancer center, at home or in a skilled nursing center.

 Palliative care can address:

-- Emotional, social and coping issues, such as stress, anxiety, hopelessness, or depression;
+- Emotional, social and coping issues, such as stress, anxiety, hopelessness or depression.

-- Spiritual matters that question faith.
+- Spiritual matters that involve faith.

 Both palliative care and hospice care provide comfort, and help seniors age with dignity.

 While palliative care can begin at diagnosis and during treatment of the disease, and is often a result of seniors’ most common health concerns, hospice care begins after treatment of the disease is stopped, when it is determined that the patient will not survive the illness.

 Hospice care includes palliative care, also addressing the patient’s physical, emotional and spiritual needs.